redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 Login into [Red Hat Product Demo System](https://rhpds.redhat.com) and navigate to `Services --> Catalogs --> All Services --> Workshops`.
 An item called `SAP End to End Automation` will be available.

+You will find 2 different Catalog Items for this workshops, prefixed with the target infrastructure where this will be deployed, this is 'OSP' or 'AWS'.
+Please **use always the OSP version** and only use AWS if the OSP version fails to deploy.

 ![rhpds-catalog](img/rhpds01.png)

 Click on the **order** button, check the confirmation box and click on **Submit**.